overextended/ox_inventory/README.md

 <br>
 <h3 align='center'>If your framework is not working, restart it and look at the errors in console</h3>

+### Progress bars
+* Either use the dependency shared above or modify your progress bars
+* Add `TriggerEvent('hsn-inventory:busy', true) end` when the progress bar starts
+* Add `TriggerEvent('hsn-inventory:busy', false) end` when the progress bar ends

 ## Setting up items
 * As long as you have the above edits in place, you can continue to use ESX.RegiserUsableItem as you have been.
 * Alternatively you are able to add items directly to hsn-inventory in `Config.ItemList`